Pug234/btb.py/docs/index.md

 To install btbpug from PyPI use

-`python3 -m pip install -U discord.py`
+`python3 -m pip install btbpython`

 ### Usage